fluiz7/Python/README.md

 # Python
- Curso de Python do Gustavo Guanabara.
+ Conclusão do Curso de Python do Gustavo Guanabara.